tlogan/ERST/README.md

 # Extrinsic Relational Subtyping
 - alternate name: **Descriptive** Relational Subtyping

-### TODO (Soundness Proof)
-- look at set-theoretic types
-- look at the subtyping super F paper for soundness proof ideas
-- look at soundness proof for roundtrip typing / Synquid
-- consider ways to use expression syntax in type denotation
-    - but can't use undecidable semantics
-    - can we use pattern typing (for antecedent?)
-- consider defining constraint on subtyping implication
-    - using subset inclusion of antecedent and consequent
-    - instead subset inclusion of power sets of pairs
-- rethink definition of type denotation
-    - the current version breaks the cardinality rules
-    - according to semantic subtyping paper
-- check if language in semantic typing supports functions as inputs
-    - it appears that the interpretation function only supports top level functions

 ### TODO (Symbolic Implementation)
 - update path extraction from records to handle `Diff`